spyderkam/Tactics-Board/README.md

 - Instant updates across all connected users
 - Perfect for team planning!

+## 📋 Requirements

+- Python 3.10 or higher
+- Pygame
+- Flask with SocketIO
+- Web browser with HTML5 Canvas support

 ## 🚀 Getting Started

 1. 🖱️ Click "Run" to start the application